OpenDreamKit/OpenDreamKit.github.io/_posts/2016-12-15-developer-position-kaiserslautern.md

 ---
 layout: post
-title: Full-time mathematical researcher and developer position at TU Kaiserslautern for up to two and a half years beginning as soon as possible.
+title: Full-time mathematical software developer position at TU Kaiserslautern for up to two and a half years beginning as soon as possible.
 ---

-We are seeking a full-time mathematical software researcher and developer at TU Kaiserslautern to work with Prof. Wolfram Decker on the Singular contribution to the OpenDreamKit project.
+We are seeking a full-time mathematical software developer at TU Kaiserslautern to work with Prof. Wolfram Decker on the Singular contribution to the OpenDreamKit project.

 # Deadline